RULES OF THE SOCIETY

 (i) dismiss the complaint and take no further action; or

-(ii) for a period not exceeding twelve months, suspend the rights of the Member complained of to attend Meetings of Members and vote under these Rules; or
+(ii) for a period not exceeding 12 months, suspend the rights of the Member complained of to attend Meetings of Members and vote under these Rules; or

 (iii) arrange for a Resolution to expel the Member complained of to be considered at a future Meeting of the Board.

-(c) If a Resolution to expel a Member is to be considered at a Meeting of the Board, details of the complaint must be sent to the Member complained of not less than one calendar month before the Meeting with an invitation to answer the complaint and attend the Meeting;
+(c) if a Resolution to expel a Member is to be considered at a Meeting of the Board, details of the complaint must be sent to the Member complained of not less than 1 calendar month before the Meeting with an invitation to answer the complaint and attend the Meeting;

 (d) at the Meeting, the Board will consider evidence in support of the complaint, and such evidence as the Member complained of may wish to place before the Board;